Charles G. Häberl

-Charles G. Häberl (born 1976 in New Jersey, United States) is an American religious studies scholar, linguist, and professor.
+Charles G. Häberl (born June 22, 1976 in New Jersey, United States) is an American linguist, religious studies scholar, and professor.
 He is currently Professor of African, Middle Eastern, and South Asian Languages and Literatures (AMESALL) and Religion at Rutgers University.
 Häberl's primary interests include Mandaeism, Semitic philology, and Middle Eastern studies.
 He is known for his translation of the Mandaean Book of John in collaboration with James F. McGrath, as well as for his research on the Neo-Mandaic dialect of Khorramshahr, Iran.

 Biography

 Häberl was born and raised in New Jersey, United States.
 He holds a PhD degree in Semitic philology from the Department of Near Eastern Languages and Civilizations at Harvard University.
-As part of his doctoral research, Häberl documented the Neo-Mandaic dialect of Khorramshahr, Iran.
+As part of his doctoral research, Häberl documented the Neo-Mandaic dialect of Khorramshahr, Iran, collaborating with Nasser Sobbi as his primary language consultant.
 Häberl is currently a professor at Rutgers University.

-From 2009 to 2012, he was the Director of the Center for Middle Eastern Studies at Rutgers University and in 2013-2019, chair of the department.
+From 2009 to 2012, he was the Director of the Center for Middle Eastern Studies at Rutgers University and in 2013–2019, chair of the department.
 He was also the Near East Regional Director for the Catalogue of Endangered Languages.
-In 2007, the first ever awarded U.S. Department of Education Title VIA Undergraduate International Studies and Foreign Language (UISFL) program grant to support instruction on Iranian Studies was authored by him.
+In 2007, the first ever awarded U.S. Department of Education Title VIA Undergraduate International Studies and Foreign Language (UISFL) program grant to support instruction on Iranian studies was authored by him.
 He became an Anna-Maria Kellen Fellow at the American Academy in Berlin in 2016.
-In 2021, he was elected as the president of the International Linguistic Association which publishes WORD and currently serves on the board of the Endangered Language Alliance of NYC.
+In 2021, he was elected president of the International Linguistic Association, which publishes Word, and currently serves on the board of the Endangered Language Alliance of NYC.

 Selected publications

 Monographs

-A selection of monographs authored by Häberl:
+The following is a selection of monographs authored by Häberl.